Frequently asked questions

 When will I receive my invoice?
 When do I have to pay the course fees?

 The payment period is stated in your invoice.
-You are asked to pay your bill within four weeks after receipt of your invoice.
+Usually, you are asked to pay your bill within four weeks after receipt of your invoice.

 Make sure to deposit the money in time in order to avoid reminder fees.